 8. Guest post on related websites

-Producing content for your own website and social media pages are crucial when marketing a course.
+Producing content for your own website and social media pages is crucial when marketing a course.
 However, you also want to develop a presence in the overall community too.

 Guest blogging on websites closely related to the topics you want to cover can help raise brand awareness too.